 Women, Money and Entrepreneurship

-The emotional realities behind building, leading and sustaining a business
+The emotional realities behind building, leading and sustaining a business for women entrepreneurs

 For many women, money and work are deeply intertwined with identity, responsibility and care — for themselves and for others.